-The mosque is located at the center of the walled site, surrounded by gardens and pathways leading to other buildings within the complex.
-The mosque is accessible from the north, south, and west via five primary entrances; three portals open into the avlu and two into the prayer hall.
+The mosque consists of two blocks, both measuring 42 m square: a domed prayer hall fronted by an enclosed courtyard.
+The mosque is accessible from the north, south, and west via five primary entrances: three portals open into its front courtyard and two into the prayer hall.
 The qibla wall forms the eastern elevation of the mosque.

-The mosque's two minarets rise above the northeast and southeast corners of the avlu at the northwest and southwest corners of the prayer hall.
+The mosque's two minarets rise above the northeast and southeast corners of the courtyard.
 The enclosed stairways of the minarets are accessed from small portals on the exterior of the mosque.
 The shafts of the twin minarets feature ornate decorative sculpture in the form of geometric bas-reliefs and inlaid terracotta panels.

-The eastern half of the mosque is the enclosed prayer hall.
 The prayer hall features a symmetrical, centrally focused plan, as did many of Sinan's mosques.
 Just as in the portico to the west, the plan of the hall is organized according to a five aisle by five row grid, in which domed bays along the perimeter form a square border around a larger three bay by three bay space at the center.
 The corner bays are each slightly under eight meters square, while the bays along the center of each wall are approximately twenty-two meters long and eight meters deep.
 Four massive pillars are located at the corners of the large central bay, whose interior spans nineteen meters square.
 The pillars each measure close to five meters square to provide support for the massive arches that frame the edges of the central bay.
 These four arches are flanked by semi-domes that cover the central bays along each wall of the prayer hall.
 The four arches also provide support for a nineteen-meter-wide dome that springs from pendentives over the center of the prayer hall.
 The central dome rises to a maximum height of thirty-seven meters, suggesting a spherical space in section.
 Three-meter-deep galleries line the exteriors of the north and south walls to conceal large buttresses that provide additional structural support for the heavy central dome.

 Entrances to the prayer hall are located at the center of its north, west, and south walls, while the mihrab niche occupies the center of the east qibla wall.
 The minbar is located four meters to the south of the mihrab niche along the qibla wall.
 As the four pillars at the center of the support much of the load of the domed roof structure, the exterior walls have relatively little load to bear and thus are highly perforated to allow generous sunlight.
 Sinan revised this simple plan in his later imperial mosques to allow the support piers to be better integrated with the exterior walls of the prayer hall and thus less isolated near its center.